nucamp/soloai_starter/md/AI02-Content-Localization-Workflow.md

 # AI02-Content-Localization-Workflow.md

 ## Overview
 Establish automated webhook-driven content translation workflow that automatically translates all new and updated Strapi CMS content using OpenAI API.
-When content creators publish or update Landing Pages, Features, or FAQ entries in Strapi, the system automatically generates Spanish and French translations and updates the Strapi i18n entries, eliminating manual translation work.
+When content creators publish or update Landing Pages, Features, or FAQ entries in Strapi, the system automatically generates all configured translations and updates the Strapi i18n entries, eliminating manual translation work.

 **Business Value**: Enables instant multilingual content delivery, reduces translation costs by 90%, and ensures all marketing content is immediately available in supported languages for global user acquisition.